PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-22 11:19:42
+Last updated: 2024-04-22 11:20:55
-Random Quote: I keep making mistakes and not learning from them. - Cassie Howard
+Random Quote: Heroes are not born, they're forged in darkness.
+Shaped in battle.
+Defined by sacrifice. - The Watcher